davidchen/hugo/content/posts/adding-a-parking-dashcam/index.md

 At this point in the project, I was pretty proud of myself.
 I'd gotten all the electronics down, the dashcam was working flawlessly, and I was able to effortlessly toggle between the non-parking and parking modes without the camera rebooting.
 Now, I just had to put it to the test.

-After a long drive to have dinner with family for Chinese New Year's, I parked the car in the garage and turned on parking mode to see how long it would actually record.
-I'd set it to timelapse mode, and at 1 FPS, my conservative estimates put it in the range of recording for a couple of hours to about 6 hours' worth of footage, condensed into (at a minimum) a 4-minute video that I would be able to play back.
+After a long drive to have dinner with family for Chinese New Year, I parked the car in the garage and turned on parking mode to see how long it would actually record.
+I'd set it to timelapse mode, and at 1 FPS, my conservative estimates put it in the range of recording for a couple of hours to about 6 hours' worth of footage.
+This in theory should condense the recording into (at a minimum) a 4-minute video that I would be able to play back.

 Imagine my surprise when I came back the next day and there was only an 11-second clip, which equates to parking mode running for only 5.5 minutes.
-Actually, I wasn't surprised—mainly just disappointed.
+Actually, I wasn't surprised---mainly just disappointed.
 I had a sneaking suspicion that the factory-installed aging battery on my Mazda would not be up to the task of running a parking dashcam.
 Of course, I'd also already checked with a multimeter that it wasn't the hardwire kit that was faulty, since the battery was indeed at the cutoff point when the dashcam shut off.

-This is the part where I should've stopped shelling out money for more electrical equipment and the like, but unfortunately, I didn’t.
+This is the part where I should've stopped shelling out money for more electrical equipment and the like, but unfortunately, I didn't.

 To solve this issue, I purchased an external battery pack ([BlackVue B-112](https://www.amazon.com/dp/B01HFRH34Q?ref=ppx_yo2ov_dt_b_fed_asin_title)) specifically made for dashcams with parking modes so that it now becomes the sole source of power when the engine is off, instead of the vehicle's actual battery.
 I also decided to purchase a cheap voltage meter I could hook up to check how much voltage the dashcam was pulling at any given time, just to provide extra transparency about battery behavior.
 The wiring diagram now looks like this: